-The passage of HB 3158 increased the contribution rates for active members and the City effective the first bi-weekly pay period beginning after September 1, 2017, which was September 6, 2017.
+In 2017, the passage of HB 3158 increased the contribution rates for active members and the City effective the first bi-weekly pay period beginning after September 1, 2017, which was September 6, 2017.

-Contributions for active members not participating in DROP were 8.5% of base pay plus education and longevity pay (Computation Pay) while contributions for active members participating in DROP were 4% of Computation Pay prior to the effective date of HB 3158.
-As of September 6, 2017 the contribution rate for all active members is 13.5% of Computation Pay regardless of the member's DROP participation status.
-The 29% increase in employee contribution revenue is primarily a result of the higher employee contribution rate for the last four months of 2017 plus \$600 thousand of additional contributions received in 2017 for pension buy-backs related to DROP revocations and military service purchases.
+Prior to the effective date of HB 3158 contributions for active members not participating in DROP were 8.5% of Computation Pay, while contributions for active members participating in DROP were 4% of Computation Pay prior to the effective date of HB 3158.
+As of September 6, 2017, the contribution rate for all active members was 13.5% of Computation Pay regardless of the member's DROP participation status.
+The 29% increase in employee contribution revenue from 2016 to 2017 is primarily a result of the higher employee contribution rate for the last four months of 2017 plus \$600 thousand of additional contributions received in 2017 for pension buy-backs related to DROP revocations and military service purchases.
 See Note 6 for information on DROP revocations.
-The City did not meet the Hiring Plan Computation Pay represented during the legislative process which resulted in lower employee contributions than expected for 2017.
+The City did not meet the Hiring Plan Computation Pay represented during the legislative process, which resulted in lower employee contributions than expected for 2017.
 Compensation increases granted as a result of the 2016 Meet and Confer agreement were offset by total compensation declines due to high employee vacancies.